omni-us/jsonargparse/DOCUMENTATION.rst

 Based on community feedback, this mode may become the default ``omegaconf`` mode in version 5.0.0.
-This change would introduce a breaking modification, as absolute node references would no longer work in nested sub-configs.
+This change would introduce a breaking modification, as absolute node references would no longer work in nested subconfigs.

 .. _environment-variables: